basi90/event-api/README.md

 - **Authentication and Authorization**: Add user login and role-based access control
 - **Webhook/Event Integration**: Send real-time notifications via email, Slack, or external webhooks
 - **Admin UI Dashboard**: A web interface for managing and monitoring events

+## If I Had More Time, I Would...

+- Design a basic user system with registration, login, and subscriptions
+- Replace log-based notifications with real-time email or webhook integrations
+- Build a front-end UI for managing and viewing events
+- Improve filtering with date ranges and multiple field criteria
+- Migrate notified event tracking to Redis or Postgres
+- Deploy the app publicly using platforms like Railway or Render